JohannesWiesner/tcy/README.md

 ## Current workarounds
 In case something goes wrong with the installation of pip-packages, this repository also contains a script `install_pip_packages.sh` wich can be used to install the pip packages found in `environment.yml`.
 Note that in general this is not the desired way to do this.
-# How to contribute
+## How to contribute
 1.)
-Whenever you find a new package that you find interesting and/or have to install for your project, this should be added to `csp_packages.tsv`.
+Whenever you find a new package that you find interesting and/or have to install for your project, this should be added to `packages.tsv`.
 The spreadsheet contains the following columns:

 - `package_name` (the name of the package as found on conda or pip pages)
 - `version` (specify the version of the package you need)